Is your bladder feeling the pressures of pregnancy? Are you unsure what’s causing the pain and worried it might be serious?

 Let’s take a closer look at how these changes occur throughout pregnancy:

 1. First Trimester

 I don’t know about you, but my bladder was acting up even before the positive test.
 I had to pee like crazy!
-This was without a doubt the first indication that led me to buy a pregnancy test, and I know I’m not alone here.
+This was the first indication that led me to buy a pregnancy test, and I know I’m not alone here.

-But besides all that, our uterus begins to expand as well, even though the baby is still only the size of a speck.
-This extra pressure from the uterus on our bladder makes us visit the bathroom more often.
+But your uterus also begins to expand, even though your baby is still only the size of a speck.
+This extra pressure from the uterus on your bladder makes you visit the bathroom more often.

 2. Second Trimester

 Typically, when we reach the second trimester, everything tends to slow down.
-Our bellies are, of course, still growing, and the baby is still developing.
-But it gets less intense — morning sickness will likely subside, and you may begin eating your usual food again without feeling nauseous (source).
+Our bellies are still growing, and the baby is still developing.
+But it gets less intense.
+Morning sickness will likely subside, and you may finally be able to eat without feeling nauseous.

 The same goes for your bladder and urine production.
 During these few weeks, they’re given a well-earned break before the last, and probably most demanding, trimester.